Employee COVID-19 Contact

 I was tested last week and was negative, do I still need to be tested?
 Yes.
 Selection of individuals who are assigned to participate in mandatory COVID-19 surveillance is randomized and on-going throughout the semester.
 Individuals should report to any/all invitations they receive throughout the semester.

 Can students refuse random testing?
-Students will have an option of being self-isolated on campus.
+Students will have the option of being self-isolated on campus.
 Should you leave campus to self-isolate you will be tested upon returning to campus.

 Can employees refuse random testing?
 Yes, but you may be asked to self-isolate and remain off campus for a two-week period.
 You may also be subject to disciplinary action.